 Over time, whilst your partner is in prison and after their release, you'll learn who to avoid and who you can trust.
 This process will happen much faster than it would've done at any other time in your life.

 The legacy of your partner's imprisonment and what you can do about it

 You might feel that your family is serving a prison sentence too.
 There are so many changes to deal with so suddenly.
 It's as if someone has died, but worse than that: your partner is now an 'offender'.

 Devise your strategies well in advance.
 Be armed with reasons/excuses not go, be ready to support your children and manage other people's expectations, as well as your own.
-Write personal letters way before important dates, if you don't feel able to pick up the phone.
+Write personal letters way before important dates if you don't feel able to pick up the phone.

 - You're also going to have to find a way to keep a roof over your head without your partner's income now that he or she is in prison.